 Change of Academic Major

-Taking or Repeating Courses to Improve GPA
+Taking or Repeating Courses to Improve the GPA/Grade Replacement

 A student may not take or repeat a course which is taught at a lower level than or serves as a prerequisite for a course which the student has already completed.